Alcohol Addiction Treatment & Alcohol Rehab Programs

 Does Alcohol Addiction Treatment Work?

-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), about 33% of people who receive treatment for alcohol use disorder (AUD), have no further symptoms 12 months later.6 Additional research monitoring individuals in long-term treatment shows most people who enter and remain in treatment stop consuming alcohol and see occupational, psychological, and social functioning improvements.7 It’s not uncommon, however, for people to go to treatment more than once.7
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), about 33% of people who receive treatment for alcohol use disorder (AUD), have no further symptoms 12 months later.6 Additional research monitoring individuals in long-term treatment shows most people who enter and remain in treatment stop consuming alcohol and see occupational, psychological, and social functioning improvements.7 It’s not uncommon, however, for people to go to treatment for alcohol abuse more than once.7

 Does Relapse Mean AUD Treatment Has Failed?